USSBA/sba-gov-katana/readme.md

-#  SBA.gov Node.js Component
+#  SBA.gov Front-End
 ## aka *Katana*

-This project represents the new development for the SBA.gov website functionality.
+This project contains the code for the SBA.gov front-end (aka head) that sits in front of the headless Drupal

-For the development environment setup, see development.md
+For the development environment setup, see [development.md]

 ### Major Technologies Used
 * Node.js